search icon

 • Signature of the company’s authorized person

-You will also need to prepare and file the formation documents for the business entity you wish to convert to — the articles of organization for an LLC, or the articles of incorporation for a corporation.
-Finally, you’ll need to formally dissolve your original business entity, and your statutory conversion is complete.
+The company will also need to prepare and file the formation documents for the business entity it wishes to convert to — the articles of organization for an LLC, or the articles of incorporation for a corporation.
+Finally, the original company will need to dissolve to complete the statutory conversion process formally.

 The statutory merger is no longer the most popular method for converting one type of business to another, but it is still used frequently in a handful of states.
-The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between your existing entity and the new one.
+The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between the existing entity and the new one.

-Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
-Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.
+Then, the business owners will need to voluntarily and formally trade in their ownership in the previous entity for ownership shares in the new entity.
+Finally, the company owners will need to draft and file a document (usually called a certificate of merger) with the Secretary of State to officially merge the two companies.

 In Conclusion

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 zenbusiness logo

-Written by Team ZenBusiness
+Written by ZenBusiness Editorial Team

 Start Your LLC